 It took 16 years for some sort of justice to be obtained.
 The case “officially” ended with a plea of manslaughter from known paedophile, Michael Guider.
 He was allowed to plea to manslaughter despite the fact that he refused to tell the police where her body lay.
 Samantha, he claimed, was given an overdose of sleeping drug (in preparation of his abusing her).
 He was sentenced to only 12-17 years.

-This is essentially where the story in Forever Nine by Denise Hoffman and John Kidman takes off as co-author and one-time friend of Guider, Denise Hoffman, attempts to get him to reveal where her body is hidden.
+This is essentially where the story in Forever Nine: The Untold Story of Bondi’s Missing Schoolgirl Samantha Knight takes off as co-author and one-time friend of Guider, Denise Hoffman, attempts to get him to reveal where her body is hidden.
 Working for the police, Hoffman pretends to want to renew their rather fleeting relationship as bush surveyors.